Neural Weight Compression for Language Models: Introduction

 \section{Introduction}

-The ``weights'' of neural networks constitute a new form of data, and the demand for efficient storage and transmission of this modality is rapidly increasing.
-This demand is particularly pressing for large language models (LLMs), whose parameter counts range from hundreds of billions to the trillion scale \citep{gemini}.
-Several contexts highlight the challenge: intra- and inter-chip communication when serving foundation models \citep{pope2023efficiently}; distributed training that relies on periodic exchange of weights and loss gradients \citep{mcmahan2017communication}; and the storage of weight updates for models fine-tuned to enable personalization \citep{hu2022lora}.
-As a result, developing effective compression techniques for language model weights has become a critical research direction to make massive, state-of-the-art models more practical and widely accessible.
+The ``weights'' of neural nets constitute a new form of data, and the demand for efficient storage and transmission of this modality is rapidly increasing.
+This issue is particularly pressing for large language models (LLMs), whose parameter counts now reach hundreds of billions to the trillion scale \citep{gemini}.
+Beyond inference-time communication across intra- and inter-chip interconnects \citep{pope2023efficiently}, LLM weights must also sit in cold storage on public registries, exchanged during distributed or federated training \citep{mcmahan2017communication}, maintained as task- or user-specific updates for personalization \citep{hu2022lora}, and pile up as training-checkpoint archives whose footprint now rivals that of the training data itself.
+Therefore, effective weight compression is essential for reducing storage and transmission costs and making LLMs easier to deploy and distribute.

-Currently, the dominant paradigm in language model weight compression is the \textit{quantization with minimal, handcrafted transforms}.
-In other words, most methods apply quantization either directly in the original weight space or in a transformed space defined by low-complexity, manually designed encoders and decoders.
-This trend is especially prevalent in the accelerating LLM inference on conventional GPUs, where the latency from complicated decoding operations can be a critical drawback.
-In this setting, the scalar quantization in the weight space with an advanced error compensation mechanism remains a strong baseline \citep{gptq}, while quantization in per-channel-scaled or Hadamard-transformed spaces excels at lower bitrates \citep{awq,quarot}.